CodingHouseStudio/veteranam_info/assets/markdown/privacy_policy_en.md

 We do not sell, trade, or transfer your personally identifiable information to outside parties unless we provide advance notice.
 Non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

+## Public Access to Privacy Policy

+This privacy policy is publicly available on an active, publicly accessible, and non-geofenced URL, which can be accessed through our app’s Google Play listing and the app itself.
+It is non-editable and is viewable directly in a standard web browser without the need for any plugins or special handlers.

+## Changes to the Privacy Policy

+We may update this policy from time to time.
+When we do, we will update the effective date above and provide a link to the new policy in our app’s store listing and within the app itself.

 ## Contact Us

 If you have any questions regarding this privacy policy, please send an email to developer@codinghouse.biz.